fpelliccioni/conan-bug-testing/README.md

 make: *** [all] Error 2
 ```

 Why?
-Because it is linking the whole Boost.
+Because it is linking the whole Boost:

 ```
 [100%] Linking CXX executable project2_test